Offa's Dyke - 14 Days & 13 Nights14 Days & 13 Nights 4.2 Read 5 reviews

 Today you begin crossing the Black Mountains, a sublime range in the Brecon Beacon National Park.
 The climb up to Hatterall Ridge, the highest point on the trail but surprisingly easy with its gentle ascent.
 You are rewarded with some of the best views on a clear day.
 The open moorland gives a real sense of space and freedom.Today you begin crossing the Black Mountains, a sublime range in the Brecon Beacon National Park.
 Drop down from the ridge to spend the night in Llanthony where there are the ruins of the an Augustian monastery in a tranquil yet dramatic setting surrounded by the mountains and in the Vale of Ewyas.

-Tonight there is the possbility that your accommodation will be in Longtown, rather than Llanthony, but the distances are virtually the same.
+Tonight there is the possibility that your accommodation will be in Longtown, rather than Llanthony.
+The distance is a couple of kilometres further.

 They have now been at the pub for several years and with the amazing support of everyone, The Crown Inn is once more the central meeting place for the local populace.
 They pride themselves on being able to cater to everyone's needs and on having close links with local groups such as The Young Farmers Club and our local school.
 They have seven rooms available upstairs from the Crown Inn pub which is accessible via a separate private entrance outside which is accessible 24 hours.
 All the rooms have en suite bathroom/shower, tea/coffee making facilities & TV with all linen & towels provided.
 Free wi-fi.